Elements code tutorial

 Desktop application example in Python

 In this example we will be using Python to make an RPC (Remote Procedure Call) to the Elements daemon (elementsd).
 This was what the Elements client (elements-cli) application was doing when we executed commands in the main section of the tutorial.
 Any language that supports making http requests could be used.
+You can check if Python is installed on your system by following the steps here.
+We’ll assume you are running Python3.

 Our aim is simply to make a call to elementsd using RPC by executing some basic Python code.
 We will be using the popular AuthServiceProxy Python JSON-RPC interface to handle the connection, authentication and data typing for us as we communicate with our node.
+We’ll also use virtualenv to create an isolated environment to run our code in.

 First we will need to install a few prerequisites.
 From the terminal run the following commands one after another: